keyuncheng/BART/README.md

 ### Data Retrieval after Transitioning

-We can retrieve the data after transitioning (named `testfile1_out`), and compare with the original data `testfile1`
+We can retrieve the data after transitioning (named `testfile0_out`), and compare it with the original data `testfile0`

 ```
-hdfs dfs -get /ec_test/testfile1 testfile1_out
+hdfs dfs -get /ec_test/testfile0
-diff testfile1 testfile1_out
+diff testfile0 testfile0_out
 ```